ESGF/esgf-docker/source/single_host_deployment.rst

           ...
           192.168.0.5 my-node.esgf.org

-     *  on mac using docker-machine:
+     *  On mac using docker-machine:

         * set ESGF_HOSTNAME, for example::